IBM/context-driven-personalization-websphere/README.md

 * Navigate to [spss_stream](https://github.com/IBM/context-driven-personalization-websphere/tree/master/spss_stream)

-* Open the SPSS stream with SPSS modeler, double click on Orders.csv node browse and select the input file, click ok & do a right click and hit run.
+* Open the SPSS stream with SPSS modeler, double click on `Orders.csv` node browse and select the input file, click `ok` & do a right click and hit `run`.
 The output file for user affinity will be saved at the specified location.

-* Open the SPSS stream with SPSS modeler, double click on Pageview_new.csv node browse and select the input file, click ok & do a right click and hit run.
+* Open the SPSS stream with SPSS modeler, double click on `Pageview_new.csv` node browse and select the input file, click `ok` & do a right click and hit `run`.
 The output file for user synonyms will be saved at the specified location.

-* The screenshot of the SPSS stream is below which has the rules for transformation of data and the stream is available at the spss_stream folder.
+* The screenshot of the SPSS stream is below which has the rules for transformation of data and the stream is available at the `spss_stream` folder.

 ![](doc/source/images/spss_stream.PNG)

 ## 4. Configurations in WCS Management Console
 Enable Facet for your selected attribute like [eq: Material below](https://www.ibm.com/support/knowledgecenter/en/SSZLC2_8.0.0/com.ibm.commerce.management-center.doc/concepts/cpnfacets.htm)

-CMC >> Catalog Tool >> Select Aurora Store >> Select Attribute Dictionary Attribute in the search box besides Material (as shown in screen1).
+`CMC` >> `Catalog Tool` >> `Select Aurora Store` >> Select Attribute Dictionary Attribute in the search box besides Material (as shown in Screen 1).
 Make attribute Facetable and searchable as shown in the screen below.

 ### Please follow the same process for all the selected attributes.